< Motivation for drawing ability

 Teach them about the joy of practice.
 Practice makes anything easier.
 Practice builds self-esteem.
 Practice builds confidence.

-Teach them about imaginary drawing in the air before drawing on paper.
-Teach them to point their nose to the subject and do a careful imaginary nose drawing6 in the air.
-Do the same with a finger or pencil in the air.
+AIR DRAWING: Encourage them to do imaginary drawing in the air before drawing on paper.
+Teach them to point with a pencil, finger, or even the nose to the subject and do a careful imaginary drawing6 in the air.
 Air practice is simply pointing to edge of the object and drawing slowly in the air.
 Draw invisibly on paper with only a finger before using a pencil.
 Looking carefully means following the contour slowly--about as fast as an ant could crawl along the edge.
 End Note6

 Teach them to look carefully at the edge of the object being drawn while the pencil moves.
 Use a 4B or 6B soft pencil so it shows.
 No erasers.
+This is practice.
 Just add another line.
 Never look at the paper while the pencil moves, but look at the paper any other time.
-Never draw for them on their paper.
-Maybe allow erasers after it is finished, but practice work with extra lines is fine.
+I never draw for them.
+Maybe allow erasers after it is finished, but practice with extra lines until a discovery is made.

 Every day, have them work three to five minutes doing slow focused careful observation.
 Date the drawings.
 Place them in each student's special folder or use a sketchbook where this developmental record is kept.
 Every day it's the same.
 Nobody asks, "What are we doing today?" until this "devotional" is over.

 From time to time, add new techniques to the liturgy.
 Try a new way to hold the pencil.
 Try charcoal.
 Try markers.
 Try crayons without paper on them.
 Try the other hand.
 Try it much bigger.
 Try it much smaller.
 Try white chalk on black paper.
 Try only negative shapes.
-Maybe every fifth day, explore a new way to do blind contour drawings.
+Maybe every fifth day, explore a new way to make drawings.
 But always come back to basic pencil on paper.
-It's the skill and creativity, not exotic materials or cute looking tricks that really matter.
+It is skill and creativity--not exotic materials or cute looking tricks that build skill and self-confidence.

 The key to all teaching is to make it easy enough when they are beginners and hard enough when they become more skilled.
 Always keep them challenged, but never frustrated.
 Hard/easy practice isn't only for athletes.
 Hard/easy practice also perfects art skills.
 The hard times challenge and the easy times reassure and perfect.